EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 Here are some assumptions - if these do not match your expectations please let us know.

 * We assume that the data your are going to publish is going to be able open and freely accessible to all.
-We may be able to accommodate some constraints but if you want full control you may want to use the   [S3 service](https://epcced.github.io/eidf-docs/services/s3/) although this is not a free service.
+We may be able to accommodate some constraints but if you want full control to access you may want to use the   [S3 service](https://epcced.github.io/eidf-docs/services/s3/), this is not a free service.
 * Do let us know what you expect your final data volume to be.
-If you are going to be generating data additions then let us know.
+If you are going to be generating data additions then let us know how much you expect your addition rate will be.
 * If you have any explicit requirements for your data do let us know.

 ## Applying for a project

-If you do not already have an EPCC SAFE account you will need to create one before proceeding:
+If you do not already have an EPCC SAFE account, you will need to create one before proceeding:

 * https://safe.epcc.ed.ac.uk/